Estrogen Dominance: A Complete Functional Medicine Guide To This Common Hormone Imbalance

 Your liver is one of your body’s main organs responsible for detoxification.
 However, if your liver isn’t functioning properly, it won’t be able to break down estrogen causing it to accumulate in your body.

-Symptoms of high estrogen can look different for every person and also look different for men and women.
-Most people who have estrogen dominance experience a handful of the following symptoms.
+How do you feel when estrogen is high?
+The signs of high estrogen can look different for every person and also look different for men and women.
+Most people who have estrogen dominance experience a handful of the following estrogen dominance symptoms.

 - Rapid weight gain